MaurinElectroTextile/KnitHack_KH940/README.md

   - The Git repository : https://github.com/MaurinElectroTextile/KnitHack_KH940

-Pure Data (patch)
+Pure Data (patch/program)
+This first program is developed for the Pure Data software, a multi-platform programming environment and open source dedicated to real-time interaction.
+We chose this software because it offers a type of easily accessible visual programming.
+In addition, supported by a global community of users it has many extensions dedicated to sound and video : http://puredata.info/downloads/pd-extended

-This patch analyse a sound with an FFT algorithm to identify all of it's frequencies If the volume of a specific frequency is above a certain threshold the corresponding stitch is triggered.
+This patch analyse a sound file with an FFT algorithm to identify all of it's frequencies.
+If the volume of a specific frequency is above a certain threshold the corresponding stitch is triggered.

 Sound track format